JasXSL/sTag/README.md

   - We have large (long) hair.
   - We have fur.
   - We are chubby (large body fat).
-  - We have a big butt.
-  - We have a vagina, and large breasts.
+  - We have a vagina, large breasts, and big butt.

 # Developer setup

 ### Using git and the firestorm preprocessor (recommended)